edgedb/edgedb/docs/guides/migrations/guide.rst

         delete User filter .name = 'User 2';
     };

-The problem is, if you save that migration and run ``edgedb migrate``, the CLI will complain that the migration hash doesn't match what it is supposed to be.
+The problem is, if you save that migration and run :gelcmd:`migrate`, the CLI will complain that the migration hash doesn't match what it is supposed to be.
 However, it helpfully provides the reason: "Migration names are computed from the hash of the migration contents."